splitkb/elora/README.md

 ## Which files do I need?

+⚠️ Looking for the Halcyon (rev 2.0 and up) version of the case files?
+Please visit the [Halcyon repository](https://github.com/splitkb/halcyon) instead.

 1. Look for the folder of your keyboard, depending on your revision.
 2. Decide whether you need kerf (see below: What's kerf?).
 3. Pick the files for your keyboard: